NeuralEnsemble/pype9/README.rst

   built-in keywords and some PyPe9 method names (e.g. 'lambda' is a reserved keyword in Python).
 Please avoid using names that clash with C++ or Python keywords (all 9ML names will be escaped in PyPe9 v0.2).

+:copyright: Copyright 20012-2016 by the PyPe9 team, see AUTHORS.
+:license: MIT, see LICENSE for details.